CyberFlameGO/svnpython/Doc/library/urllib.rst

 .. function:: quote_plus(string[, safe])

-   Like :func:`quote`, but also replaces spaces by plus signs, as required for quoting HTML form values when building up a query string to go into a URL.
+   Like :func:`quote`, but also replaces spaces by plus signs, as required for quoting HTML form values.
 Plus signs in the original string are escaped unless they are included in *safe*.
 It also does not have *safe* default to ``'/'``.

 .. function:: unquote(string)